tobiasdiez/EasyBind/README.md

 This is a maintained fork of the [EasyBind library by Tomas Mikula](https://github.com/TomasMikula/EasyBind), which sadly is dormant at the moment.

-## JavaFX 19 - Breaking Changes

-JavaFX 19 introduced new methdods `flatMap`, `map`, `orElse`, `filter` which conflict with the methods from EasyBind.
-In contrast to the EasyBind implementation they do return `null` and not Optional.
-Therefore the methods from EasyBind have been renamed with the suffix `opt` to avoid conflicts.
-You therefore have to rename the methods in your code to match the renamed.

 ## Getting started

 The simplest way is to use the `EasyBind.wrap*` methods to create wrappers around standard JavaFX observable values or lists.